peterMangrove/mangrove-docs-test/offer-maker/reactive-offer.md

 {% hint style="info" %}
 **Offer updater**

-An offer can only be updated if the `msg.sender` is the [account](maker-contract.md) that created the offer.
+An offer can only be updated if `msg.sender` is the [account](maker-contract.md) that created the offer.
 {% endhint %}

 {% hint style="warning" %}
 **Reusing offers**

-After being executed or [retracted](reactive-offer.md#retracting-an-offer), an offer is moved out of the **Offer List**.
+After being executed or [retracted](reactive-offer.md#retracting-an-offer), an offer is moved out of the offer list.
 It can still be updated and reinserted in the offer list.
 We recommend updating offers instead of creating new ones, as it costs much less gas.
 {% endhint %}

 ## Retracting an offer